 - Asbestosis: Similar to silicosis, this lung disease is caused by exposure to different forms of asbestos in the air.
 It causes inflammation and scarring of the lungs, which often results in shortness of breath, coughing and wheezing, and chest pain.
 It is most common among people who mine asbestos.
 While bad in and of itself, it can also result in additional complications such as lung cancer and heart disease.

 - Mesothelioma: This specific type of lung cancer is caused by exposure to asbestos, and can result from complications of asbestosis.
 It develops in the thin layer of tissue that covers the lungs, called the mesothelium, and though it can occur around different organs, the most common place is the lungs.
 Symptoms of mesothelioma include shortness of breath, chest pain, coughing, and weight loss.
 It is particular devastating because it can take decades for the cancer to develop and for symptoms to occur, long after the exposure.

 Construction and manufacturing workers are typically most at risk for occupational lung diseases.
 Many of the materials and methods used in construction introduce airborne particulates of asbestos, silica, and other minerals to the lungs – even something like cutting tile can cause lung diseases.
 Miners who mine coal or asbestos are also particularly at risk.
 Office workers are more likely to get occupational asthma, though working in old buildings with asbestos can create opportunities for exposure and illness.

-If you suspect that your lung disease is occupational, please contact Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 for a free consultation.
+If you suspect that your lung disease is occupational, please contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 for a free consultation.
 We’re a top construction litigation firm and we know workers’ compensation law inside and out.